prowler47/mailing_service/README.md

         * *send* - send message to Viber
     * SenderType - enum with all kinds of senders names
 * ***service***
-    * NotificationService - service layer for working with notifications
+    * NotificationService: service layer for working with notifications
+    * EncryptionService: service for encryption and decryption username
 * ***timemechanism***
     * ***check***
         * CheckNotifications - interface for checking notifications. it